-It’s our needs that drive us into all our relationship or interactions – we look for ways to satisfy our needs, every day.
+It’s our needs that drive us into all our relationships or interactions – we look for ways to satisfy our needs, every day.

-It’s important for the woman to understand, accept and fulfil the guys needs just as it’s equally as important for the guy to understand the women’s needs and make those his journey of fulfilment.
+It’s important for the woman to understand, accept and fulfill the guy’s needs just as it’s equally as important for the guy to understand the women’s needs and make those his journey of fulfillment.

 When the wheels begin to fall off the wagon, make sure you begin an unbiased, non-judgemental conversation around making you both happy and contented.
 Avoid accusation chatter like ‘What happened to you ……’, ‘Why did you do …’ and use ‘Hey, can we have a chat about why we seem to be …..’.